MSC72m/qavanin.ir_ve/README.md

 3. Set up your PostgreSQL database and install the `pgvector` extension.

-4. Create a `.env` file in the project root and add your database configuration:
+4. Create a `.env` file in /qavanin-ir_ve/database and add your database configuration:
     ```bash
     POSTGRES_USER=your_username
     POSTGRES_PASSWORD=your_password